- Visa Application

 Make Your Travel Plan

-Normally, you plan to arrive in Osaka 3 days prior to the starting date of your program.
-However, currently, we suggest you to arrive 7 days prior to the start due to COVID-19 border measures of Japan.
+Do plan to arrive in Osaka 3 days prior to the starting date of your program.

 Book Your Flights

-After you book your flights to Osaka, please send a copy of flight information (e.g. e-ticket) to OIT International Office.
+After you book your flights to Japan, please send a copy of flight information (e.g. e-ticket) to OIT International Office.
 We will inform the dormitory your check-in date and time.

 Note: